Synthesis and Decomposition Reactions

 $$CaCO_3(s) \rightarrow CaO(s) + CO_2(g)$$

-In this case, the decomposition of calcium carbonate involves the breaking and forming of both ionic and covalent bonds.
+The decomposition of calcium carbonate involves the breaking and forming of both ionic and covalent bonds using heat.
 The energy required to break bonds is greater than that released by the bonds formed.
 As such, the overall process is endothermic.

 $$2AgCl(s) \xrightarrow{\text{UV light}} 2Ag(s) + Cl_2(g)$$